costanzimartina/Fintech_project/Documentation/README_progress.md

 In the repository you will have:
 - A folder with progress of the coding part
-- A folder with the progress and all the notes in word-style that every one can upload or download
+- A folder ProjectProgress with the progress and all the notes in word-style that every one can upload or download
-- A Report that every one can edit
+- A Report that every one can edit from which we take the information to write the slides
 - A txt file in which we write all the references
-- A txt in which at end we will write the contribution of each person, but I am sure that everyone will contribute to every part of this project (- we also aim to do brief ppt)
+- A txt in which at end we will write the contribution of each person.
+- A shared ppt presentation.

 ### We met the second time all the team on 2/12/2019